AGnias47/toolbox/README.md

 # UtilityScripts

-General purpose scripts for things that are useful.
-Includes bashfiles and common syntax / procedures in a few programming languages.
+Generalized repository including:

+* Useful scripts and bashfiles
+* Common Syntax and procedures in various programming languages
+* Implementations of data structures
+* Usage of more complex modules for various languagues and frameworks